Wonderla: Bangalore

 The park features a wide variety of attractions including 55 land and water rides, a musical fountain, laser shows, and a virtual reality show.
 Wonderla Bangalore has a full-fledged dance floor with a twist, electronically controlled rain showers.
-Wonderla also has attractions specially designed for children, and these are gentle yet unusual like a kiddies free fall ride.
+Wonderla also has attractions specially designed for children.
 It uses solar-heated water for all its pools during winter.
 It has conference facilities for up to 1,000 persons and features five restaurants with a total seating capacity of 1,150.
 It has locker rooms with over 2,350 lockers and restrooms and showers.
 Wonderla Bangalore has been ranked 1st in India and 7th best in Asia by Tripadvisor for 2014, the highest for any Amusement park in India.

 Wonderla Holidays opened its first luxury resort, an 84-room hotel complex spread over 100,000 square feet and operational since 2012.
 The resort features a dedicated children's play area as well as recreational and conferencing facilities.
 The resort is located next to Wonderla Bangalore.

 Hyderabad

 Wonderla Hyderabad offers 28 land-based rides and 18 water-based attractions on 50 acres of land.
-Wonderla Amusement Park is 28 kms from Hyderabad City.
+Wonderla Amusement Park is situated in Raviryal, which is 28 kms from Hyderabad City.
 Its most notable ride is Recoil, a reverse looping roller coaster.
-It was launched on January 20, 2018 by Managing Director Arun K Chittilappilly and chief executive officer DS Sachdeva.
+It was launched on January 20, 2018 by Managing Director Arun K Chittilappilly and Chief Executive Officer DS Sachdeva.

+Bhubaneswar

+Wonderla Holidays has set up an amusement park on the outskirts of Bhubaneswar.
+The property is developed as one of the biggest parks in the country on a 50-acre patch of land at an investment of 115 crore.
+The company has signed an agreement with the State government for leasing of land for a period of 90 years for the amusement park on an asset-light business model at Kumbharbasta village in Bhubaneswar.
+The park opened to the public on 24 May 2024.